12 Most Prominent and Popular Festivals Of Nepal

 Teej 1st September 2019

 Teej is celebrated by women of Nepal annually.
 The women in Nepal celebrate it with dedication and love.
 Preparations for the festival begin well in advance.
-Shops that sell sarees, fabrics, and shoes are stocked up with most things red as it is the color of life.
+Shops that sell sarees, fabrics, and shoes are stocked up with most things red as it is life’s colour.
 When Teej approaches, women go on a shopping spree followed by sumptuous feasts.

 On the day of Teej, women dress up beautifully in their red outfits, glass bangles and display their heavy ornaments, like traditional Nepalese brides.
 This festival is held for three days.
-On the first day, they feast, fast on the second day, and perform the “Rishi Panchami” puja for marital bliss and long life for their husband.
+On the first day, they feast, fast on the second day, and perform the “Rishi Panchami” puja for their husbands’ marital bliss and long life.

 Krishna Janmashtami 23rd August 2019